[Book Review] AI Semiconductor Industry at a Glance

 TL;DR

-IT History From a Hardware Perspective
+IT History Through a Hardware Lens

 Technology evolution from computers to mobile devices and AI

-A Story Told Through Companies
+A Narrative Told Through Companies

 How AI Physically Runs